-The objectives of the UNRBA monitoring program will be supported by routine monitoring of key water quality parameters (e.g. nutrients, sediment, carbon, and chlorophyll a, depending upon location) at designated locations for characterization of loading to the lake, in-lake concentrations, and concentrations at jurisdictional boundaries.
+The UNRBA's objectives will be supported by routine monitoring of key water quality parameters (e.g. nutrients, sediment, carbon, and chlorophyll a, depending upon location) at designated locations for characterization of loading to the lake, in-lake concentrations, and concentrations at jurisdictional boundaries.